ARTICLE

 A game of universal and total creation.

 It's an astrological game, since some chess pieces symbolize a zodiacal sign or planet.
 But it's also a linguistic creation, since some pieces are also consonant syllables, and the chess squares where they're placed on are vowel syllables.
 The game is also a musical creation, since some pieces are even notes and, when superimposed, form chords.
-And, since pawns represent numbers, mathematical equations are also formed.
+And, since the pawns represent numbers, mathematical equations are also formed.
 At the same time, an abstract pictorial creation emerges by including intense colors.
 Furthermore, the squares on the board are not only vowels but also represent the degrees of the celestial circle, and thus a kind of almanac is formed, indicating days, months and years.

 1. The game's structure